zowongapcs/Chemotaxis/README.md

 This assignment will have a Bacteria class

 The class Bacteria will have the following members:
-  -3 ints which hold the x and y coordinates of the bacteria position, and the bacteria color.
+- 3 ints which hold the x and y coordinates of the bacteria position, and the bacteria color.
-  -A constructor which initializes the 3 ints
+- A constructor which initializes the 3 ints
-  -`void move()` which moves the bacteria in a random walk pattern.
+- `void move()` which moves the bacteria in a random walk pattern.
-  -`void show()` which draws the bacteria in the correct position
+- `void show()` which draws the bacteria in the correct position

 Extensions
 ==========